OpenFreeEnergy/openfe/news/fix_missing_replicates.rst

 **Fixed:**

-* fixed bug where `openfe gather --report raw` was only including first replicates.
+* Fixed bug where `openfe gather --report raw` was only including first replicates.

 **Security:**